TIMMLOPK/once./README.md

 MIT License.

-- Please delete my personal information and replace it with your own.
+- Please delete my information if you want to use this.